 But don’t just head to the App Store and start downloading.
-While most, if not all, of the apps you’ll find will tell you the weather and weather forecast are, only a select few will do it in a way that we find particularly useful.
+While most, if not all, of the apps you’ll find will tell you the weather and weather forecast, only a select few will do it in a way that we find particularly useful — and not all are accurate.
 These are the best weather apps for your iPhone.

 At a glance